78 Comments

 • Familiar Residente: hijos(as) adultos con dispacidad (resident family adult children with disabilities)

 • hopefully as well Familiar Residente: hijo/a menor de edad (resident family underage children).
 For whatever reason sometimes the point for the underage children isn't displayed.
 If so, use the search function.
-If still nothing pops up, and for all other family visa types, please contact Migraciones through the Agencia Digital (either use the chat / phone function or make an appointment under Citas en linea, Informes) for information about the application process.
+If still nothing pops up, and for all other family visa types, please contact Migraciones for information about the application process.

-Choose the one that applies and proceed to the next page.
+Choose the one that applies and you get to the first page of the actual visa application.

 2nd page of the family visa application